The 50 Best NBA Players of All Time

 36. John Havlicek

 The Celtics legend is one of just four players to have won the NBA Championship eight times.
-He holds an amazing resume, holding those titles, as well as one Finals MVP, 11 All-NBA selections, 13 All-Stars, five All-Defensive 1st Team selections.
+He holds an amazing resume, holding those titles, as well as one Finals MVP, 11 All-NBA selections, 13 All-Stars, and five All-Defensive 1st Team selections.

 He is also one of just three players to hold an NBA Finals record of 8-0.